FluBBaOfWard/YieArVideo/README.md

 ## How to use

-First alloc chip struct, call init with chip type.
+First alloc chip struct, call init with decoder buffer.

 ## Projects that use this code